United States v. Price

 United States v.
-Cecil Price, et al., also known as the Mississippi Burning trial or Mississippi Burning case, was a criminal trial where the United States charged a group of 18 men with conspiring in a Ku Klux Klan plot to murder three young civil rights workers – Michael Schwerner, James Chaney, and Andrew Goodman – in Philadelphia, Mississippi on June 21, 1964 during Freedom Summer.
+Cecil Price, et al., also known as the Mississippi Burning trial or Mississippi Burning case, was a criminal trial where the United States charged a group of 18 men with conspiring in a Ku Klux Klan plot to murder three young civil rights workers (Michael Schwerner, James Chaney, and Andrew Goodman) in Philadelphia, Mississippi on June 21, 1964, during Freedom Summer.
 The trial, conducted in Meridian, Mississippi with U.S. District Court Judge W. Harold Cox presiding, resulted in convictions of 7 of the 18 defendants.
+Another defendant, James Edward Jordan, pleaded guilty and testified for the prosecution.